-In the above example to execute the function fact(), we call it from outside the function then the value of variable num gets assigned to the function argument n and function gets started to execute when the argument n does not satisfy the if statement the else statement gets executed.
-In the else statement we strike the recursive function and let’s see how does it work.
+In the above example, to execute the function fact(), we call it from outside the function, then the value of variable num gets assigned to the function argument n, and the function gets started to execute when the argument n does not satisfy the if statement the else statement gets executed.
+In the else statement, we strike the recursive function, and let’s see how it works.

 fact(n) #main function return 7 * fact(6) #recursive function first call return 7 * 6 *fact(5) #recursive function 2nd call (the value of fact(6) is 6 * fact(5)) return 7*6*5*fact(4) #recursive function 3rd call return 7*6*5*4 *fact(3) #recursive function 4th call return 7*6*5*4*3*fact(2) #recursive function 5th call return 7*6*5*4*3*2*fact(1) #recursive function 6th call return 7*6*5*4*3*2*1 #recursive function 7th call

-that how at last it returns a value 7*6*5*4*3*2*1 and we get an output 5040.
-Here you can see that the base condition play a significant role what if we did not pass the base condition the number kept on decreasing and it could make an infinite recursive call.
+At last, it returns a value of 7*6*5*4*3*2*1, and we get an output of 5040.
+Here you can see that the base condition plays a significant role what if we did not pass the base condition, the number kept on decreasing, and it could make an infinite recursive call.

 Pro and Cons of recursive function:

-- With recursion function, the code looks neat
+- With the recursion function, the code looks neat

-- It divides the functionality into smaller parts which make the programme easy to understand
+- It divides the functionality into smaller parts which make the program easy to understand

 - It comes very usefully with the binary trees data structure

-- It’s very difficult to understand the logic behind every recursive function.
+- It isn’t easy to understand the logic behind every recursive function.

-- A recursive function is slow as compare to the iterators.
+- A recursive function is slow as compared to the iterators.

 - it is very hard to debug the recursive function.